Useful Links & Information

 Your Rights and Responsibilities

-You must be paid at least the National minimum Wage for Apprentices which is currently £3.40per hour (set to increase to £3.70 in April 2019).
+You must be paid at least the National minimum Wage for Apprentices which is currently £5.28 per hour.
 Apprentices over the age of 19 must be paid the National Minimum Wage for their age group following 12 months on programme.

 You are entitled to a contract of employment, and a minimum of 20 days paid leave each year, plus bank holidays.
-You will work at least 30 hours per week with your employer.
 To find out more visit ACASRead More

 The welfare of young people and vulnerable adults is of primary concern.
 SBC Training aims to provide information, advice and guidance and, where required, support to both learners and staff who feel that their safety has been compromised.
-In the event that an individual becomes vulnerable, they are able to speak to their trainer initially who will enlist the support of the Lead Safeguarding Officer- Rhian Chadwick or Safeguarding Officers Alison Roberts and Nick O'Leary.
+In the event that an individual becomes vulnerable, they are able to speak to their trainer initially who will enlist the support of the Lead Safeguarding Officer- Rhian Chadwick or Safeguarding Officer Alison Roberts.

 - Protecting children and vulnerable adults